baryluk/dmt/README.md

 ## Usage

-By default `dmt` tool will convert a source code, and pass it to the `dmd` compiler.
+By default `dmt` tool will convert a source code in files ending with the `.dt` extension, and pass it to a D compiler.
+By default the `dmd` compiler will be used.
 The compiler can be changed by environment variable `DMD`, for example:
 `DMD=ldc2 dmt test4.dt`.
 If multiple files are passed, they are all converted and passed together to `dmd`.